tfelix/bestia-docs/content/docs/mechanics/statusvalues.md

 ## Effort Values

 Upon level up of a Bestia it gains **Gain Points** which the player is free to distribute into his **Effort Values** to any of the status values.
+One point into the effort value will directly add 1 point to the respective Status Value.

-These values are gained upon leveling up the Bestia and can freely assigned by the player as soon as he has some points to spend.
-However once spend these points are fixed and can not re-distributed anymore (there might be quests or NPC which are able to reset these values in a certain amount).
+Once spend these points are fixed and can not re-distributed anymore (there might be quests or NPC which are able to reset these values in a certain amount).

-The gain of effort values for a entity is:
+The gain points for a level up is calculated like this:

 ```
 effGain = 5 + floor(reachedLevel / 2)
 ```

-Upon leveling up the Effort Values the player needs to invest the number of Gain Points:
+ The amount of Gain Points the player needs to spend, to rise a Effort Value is calculated like:

 ```
-effGainNeeded = max(1, (nextEffValue / 10)
+effGainNeeded = max(1, (nextEffValue / 3)
 ```

 ## Status Based Values